- Explore Yarra Valley, Phillip Island, and The Great Ocean Road

 - Tour quirky Melbourne and metropolitan Sydney

-- Go wine tasting in world-famous Hunter Valley
+- Go wine tasting in the world-famous Hunter Valley

 - Visit the Australian Zoo to see incredible wildlife